joops75/magnet-izer/README.md

 the image url, title and optional comment.
 Broken images are handled via the 'onerror' function, which replaces them with a 'No Image available' alternative.
 A user may edit or delete an existing magnet via 'My Magnets'.

+When editing a magnet, likes and dislikes are reset since it may be changed completely and therefore this data is made unrepresentative.
+The user's database id is stored in the likes/dislikes arrays of a magnet's data when liking/disliking.
+If a user has already liked/disliked a magnet, then repeating the same action will have no effect.
+Performing the opposite action transfers their database id from one array to the other.
+To the user, this appears as the like or dislike count increasing by one while the other decreases by one.

 Currently all magnets are displayed from the database.
 Ideally, the returned results should be limited and pagination functionality added.